Halornek/PersonalLinuxSetup/README.md

 powercfg -h off
 ```

+## Pre-Installation - UEFI

+A couple settings need to be changed within the system UEFI firmware (Sometimes called the "BIOS").

+### Disable Secure Boot

+Secure boot can cause some issues with booting some Linux operating systems and allowing `grub` (The Linux Bootloader we will be using) to hand off the boot process to Windows in a dual boot environment.
+Secure boot offers very little actual security and is more of a tool for Microsoft to only allow "approved" operating systems to boot.

+This feature is typically found under the boot menu.

+### Disable Legacy Boot

+Since we ensured/converted Windows to UEFI we can go ahead and disable legacy boot methods.

+This feature is typically found under the boot menu.

 ## Prepare the Linux Drive

 Ideally, the specified drive should be in an un-initialized state.
 This can be done using either Windows or Linux.

+Only use one of the below methods to prepare the drive.
+If the drive is already in an uninitialized state (Recently purchased new) then you can skip this part.
+To clarify, this is not the same as formatting/partitioning the drive for use by Linux.
+This step is to remove the partition tables so that the setup process will be easier later.

 ### Important Note